 - Selected by peers for inclusion in The Best Lawyers in America (employment law – management; labor law – management; labor and employment litigation)

-- Named “Oklahoma City Employment Litigation Lawyer of the Year” for 2012 and “Oklahoma City Labor (Management) Lawyer of the Year” for 2015 by The Best Lawyers in America
+- Named “Oklahoma City Employment Litigation Lawyer of the Year” for 2012 and “Oklahoma City Labor Lawyer of the Year (Management)” for 2015 and 2017 by The Best Lawyers in America

 - Listed in Oklahoma Super Lawyers